iOS 15 Release Date: Tips & Tricks

 Older devices typically have the most trouble with new software and new operating systems in particular.
 If you own an older version of the iPhone, be careful.

 When Apple releases the iOS 15 beta, it might be signing on one or two versions of iOS 14.
-This will allow you to drop back to these versions of iOS if the going gets tough on iOS 15 beta.
+This will allow you to drop back to these versions of iOS if you run into issues while running the iOS 15 beta.

-That said, Apple isn’t signing on iOS 14.5 or any older versions of iOS which means there’s no dropping back to those versions.
+That said, Apple isn’t signing on iOS 14.5 and below which means there’s no dropping back to those versions of iOS.
 That might be a big deal if you’re having a really good experience on iOS 14.5 or below.

+If you move to iOS 15 beta from iOS 14.5 or older, you won’t be able to get back.
 So, make sure you’re confident moving to iOS 15 beta.
 Digging through feedback from beta testers will help.

 We expect a ton of feedback about bugs and performance on day one so if you’re feeling uneasy, make sure you comb through these reports.